sestaton/Pairfq/README.md

 **USAGE**

 Make the program executable and add it to your PATH.
-Then, Just type `pairfq` and you will see a menu describing the usage.
+Then, just type `pairfq` and you will see a menu describing the usage.

     $ pairfq